best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Running the entire collection of tests has the added benefit of detecting unexpected side-effects of your changes.
 For example, you might detect an unexpected failure in part of your code that you didn't change.

-Running tests regularly allows you to fix any issues before changes are added to a stable or production version of your code (e.g. the `main` Git branch).
+If you run tests regularly, you will be more able to fix any issues before changes are added to a stable or production version of your code (e.g. the `main` Git branch).

 If you have altered the functionality of your code, this will likely break existing tests.
 Failing tests here act as a good reminder that you should update your tests and documentation to reflect the new functionality.